AI-generated models could bring more diversity to the industry – or leave it with less - ExBulletin

 Fashion is exclusive, with limited opportunities for people of color to break in, said Sara Ziff, a former model and founder of Model Alliance, a nonprofit aimed at advancing workers' rights in the industry. of fashion.
 I believe the use of AI to distort racial representation and marginalize actual models of color reveals this troubling gap between the industry's stated intentions and its actual actions.

-Women of color in particular have long faced with higher barriers to entry in modeling and AI could disrupt some of the gains made.
-Data suggests that women are more likely to work in occupations where technology could be applied and that they are more at risk of displacement than men.
+Women of color in particular have long faced higher barriers to entering modeling, and AI could upend some of the progress they've made.
+Data suggests that women are more likely to work in occupations where technology could be applied and are at greater risk of displacement than men.

 In March 2023, iconic denim brand Levi Strauss & Co. announced that it would test AI-generated designs produced by Amsterdam-based company Lalaland.ai to add a wider range of body types and of underrepresented demographics on its website.
 But after receiving widespread backlash, Levi clarified that he is not backing down from plans for live photo shoots, the use of live models, or his commitment to working with diverse models.